blueopus11/DataScience-03-CourseProject/README.md

     out to "averagedData.txt".
 See CodeBook.md for details of the fields associated with this data set.

-DataScience-03-CourseProjectThe codebook can be found in this repo at:  CodeBook.md
+The codebook can be found in this repo at:  CodeBook.md